E-Commerce Development in Dubai

 UAE VAT (5%) handling done right

 VAT applies to local UAE sales but not to zero-rated exports (cross-border shipments outside GCC), tourist sales (with TRS-eligible refund), or specific zero-rated categories (basic food, education, healthcare).
-Most templated Shopify or WooCommerce setups apply 5% VAT to everything and create downstream compliance issues.
+Most templated setups apply 5% VAT to everything and create downstream compliance issues.
 We wire UAE Federal Tax Authority-compliant VAT handling with proper invoicing format (TRN display, invoice numbering rules, customer Arabic name capture where required).

 Cross-border to KSA via Aramex Saudi